-3 Experimental setup for observation of the signature of EP phase transition in a Hermitian system
+3 Experimental setup for observation of the EP phase transition in a Hermitian system

-In the previous sections, we demonstrated that there is the signature of EP phase transition in the dynamics of the Hermitian systems consisting of two coupled oscillators and the reservoirs with finite number of the modes.
-Here we discuss possible experimental schemes for observing this transition in systems with several tens of degrees of freedom.
+In the previous sections, we demonstrated that the EP phase transition manifests itself even in the Hermitian systems with several tens of degrees of freedom.
+Here we discuss possible experimental schemes for observing the EP phase transition in dissipative-free systems.
 Such systems should consist of two coupled bosonic subsystems, at least one of which interacts with a multimode system simulating the reservoir with finite number of degrees of freedom.
-High-Q optical cavities [58]-[62], superconducting qubits [63]-[70] can play the role of such bosonic subsystems.
+High-Q optical cavities [57]-[61], superconducting qubits [62]-[69] can play the role of such bosonic subsystems.
 In turn, the finite length waveguides or multimode cavities can serve as reservoirs with a finite number of degrees of freedom.
 The length of waveguide or cavity determines the step between the frequencies in such a reservoir.